Libertarian Party of Florida: Local Chapters and Affiliates

+Regional affiliates

+Starting on February 12th, 2015 the Libertarian Party of Florida founded an experimental autonomous "Libertarian Party of the Florida Keys (LPFK)" to serve as a regional branch of the party in parts of Monroe County and Miami-Dade County with Steven Nekhaila as its inaugural chairman.

 2024 elections

 Chase Oliver, 2024 Libertarian Presidential Candidate

 Chase Oliver was selected as the Libertarian Party's nominee at the national convention in Washington, D.C., May 24–26, 2024, winning **60.61 %** of the final delegate vote.

 In the general election held on November 5, 2024, Oliver and running mate Mike ter Maat received **31,972 votes (0.3 %)** in Florida, placing fourth in the state.
 Nationally, Oliver received **635,551 votes (0.42 %)**, marking the Libertarian Party’s weakest presidential performance since 2008.

 2020 elections

 Jo Jorgensen, 2020 Libertarian Presidential Candidate

 Jo Jorgensen was selected as the Libertarian Party's presidential nominee on May 23, 2020, during the Libertarian National Convention, following multiple rounds of voting.
 Spike Cohen was selected as her running mate the next day.

 In the 2020 United States presidential election in Florida held on November 3, 2020, Jorgensen received **70,324 votes**, comprising **0.6 %** of the total vote in the state.
 This continued the Libertarian Party’s consistent performance in Florida, albeit at a modest scale compared to their 2016 showing.